garreeoke/knot/README.md

 Each time a kubernetes cluster is created, there is probably a set of yaml files that need to be deployed.
 Use Knot to read from a repo (github) and deploy all the desired yaml.
 Knot was originally intended for use while deploying kubernetes clusters using VMware Enterprise PKS.
-However, it can easily be used with any kubernetes cluster.
+However, it works with any kubernetes cluster.

 ## ENV Variables to set
 * KNOT_TYPE - Where to get the files.